DEADLINE EXTENDED to NOV. 20

 - The artist/artisan should reside in or near the locality.
 Seek artists in your community at local colleges or societies or guilds for arts, woodworking, glass making, etc.

-- Deadline for submitting the ornament is November 1, 2017.
+- Deadline for submitting the ornament is extended to Nov.
+20, 2017.